- June 21, 2021

 Documentation should always be one of the first steps after any serious accident, second only to protecting and caring for the people on the scene.
 This process starts with simple things like photographing the damage and gathering contact information from witnesses.
 However, as the investigation continues, it’s important for survivors to have an expert involved who’s on their side, and who will ensure that any evidence relevant to them will be found and preserved correctly.

-In order to protect their financial and medical future, it’s in any accident survivor’s best interest to obtain qualified legal counsel as soon as possible.
+In order to protect their financial and medical future, it’s in any accident survivor’s best interest to obtain qualified burn injury or accident lawyer as soon as possible.

 Currently, the Coleman family is receiving assistance via a Go Fund Me campaign.
 While it’s absolutely understandable for loved ones to want to help out with immediate needs in times of tragedy, survivors of negligence shouldn’t have to rely exclusively on donations to get back on their feet.
 For one thing, the caring individuals who make these donations can rarely afford to completely cover extensive medical care, such as the multiple surgeries and physical therapy the Coleman teens will require, let alone make up for the pain of the injuries, or the time lost to recovery.